Course Descriptions

 Seminar: Advanced Information Privacy - LAWS 8361

 Explores current issues in information privacy law and cybersecurity law at depth.
 Topics will change to reflect subjects that emerge each time that the seminar is offered.
 Some examples include: federal consumer protection law, federal sectoral privacy statutes, state privacy laws, cybersecurity regulation, and European and comparative data privacy law.
-Required prerequisite or corequisite: Information Privacy and Cybersecurity (LAWS 6361) or Telecommunications Law and Policy (LAWS 7241).
+2 credits, letter graded.

 Seminar: Advanced Natural Resources Law - LAWS 8112